 It happens most often in the heat of summer or when there are forest fires in the area.
-A thick haze settles over your neighborhood or high in the sky over your house.
+A thick haze settles over your neighbourhood or high in the sky over your house.
 That haze is due to fine particulate matter, also known as PM2.5, and it’s an air pollutant that makes it hard to breathe.

 When there are high levels of PM2.5 in the air, your local health department may issue an air quality warning based on where your area falls on the air quality index.
 Also called AQI, the air quality index measures the level of air pollution in your air on a scale of 0 to 500.
 500 is the worst air quality possible.
 Good air quality is rated as 50 or lower.

 A rating of 300 or higher is considered hazardous air quality, and that’s when you’ll see recommendations for anyone with breathing conditions to stay indoors.
 An AQI that high will also mean that exercising outdoors can be hazardous.